Addis-Belete/Catalogue_of_Recipe/README.md

 # Catalogue of Recipes

 > A catalogue of recipe web app is an app that displays recipes and their ingredients by fetching data from https://www.themealdb.com/api.php.
-It renders to three screen sizes.
+It renders to three screen sizes(mobile, tablet and desktop).

 ![screenshot](src/Assets/app3.png)
 ![screenshot](src/Assets/app2.png)